Elekester/Starlit-Village/Guides/Catching Up.md

-## Main Story Chapter 2: Retem
+## Chapter 2: Retem

-If you haven't already, make sure to complete the Cocoons and Towers for Aelio and spend the skill points you receive in both your main and subclass.
+If you haven't already, make sure to complete the Cocoons and Towers for Aelio then spend the skill points you receive in both your main and subclass.
 If you have the N-Meseta make sure to augment your gear as well as fully unlocking the potential of your weapon.

 **The Truth Behind the Song** and **Retem's Independent Partisan Squad** are both Story Tasks that require you to raise your BP beyond what you can achieve through Cocoons, Towers, and upgrading your gear.
 It's time to level!
 While Battledia: Yellows are very good options for leveling, I'm going to suggest doing the Side Tasks for Retem.
 Doing these will help you explore the region and learn more about the characters in it.

-When you finish **A Happy Ending** you'll have two story quests to complete. **Retem's Independent Partisan Squad** and **Mission in Kvaris**.
+When you finish **A Happy Ending** you'll have two story quests to complete. **Retem Independent Partisan Squad** and **Mission in Kvaris**.
 The former unlocks the Rank 2 versions of Retem's combat zones and you'll accomplish this as you level up.
 The later is the proper continuation of the story and leads you into Kvaris.

 ### Retem Checklist
 |Goals|